-Understanding The Wind With Wyoming’s Unofficial Wind Speed Guide
+The Unofficial Wyoming Wind Speed Guide

 When you start to look at the wind and the potential damage it can do, there are a few things to keep in mind.
 First off the wind never moves in a straight line.
-It usually has a circular type motion.
+It usually has a circular-type motion.
 It can draft upwards as well as laterally.
 The wind is a dynamic force that requires some heavy-duty physics to measure.
 Not to mention all the "shrapnel" that can accompany the wind.

 There are two scales that measure wind.
-One is the Beaufort Wind Scale that was created to help sailors navigate the sea.
+One is the Beaufort Wind Scale which was created to help sailors navigate the sea.
 The second is the Fujita Tornado Damage Scale.
 These two scales give us a theoretical perspective on wind force.
 From that, we created the "Wyoming Wind Scale" (for entertainment purposes only.)

 The Wyoming Wind Scale

 - 8-10 mph wind will wave the flag.
 Most Wyomingites won't feel any wind at all.

 - 13-18 mph wind will blow loose trash out of your car.
 The lid to your trash can will blow open.

 - 19-24 mph wind could blow dirt in your eye or throw your hat down the street.

 - At 25-31 mph the wind starts to whistle and will make umbrellas useless.
 Small dogs and squirrels may have difficulty walking.
 Empty trash cans will have to be retrieved from the neighbor's house.
 It is a perfect time to go hang gliding or watch trampolines take flight.